yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 bulbs.
 [Correct]
 Do you go to each of the meetings?
 [Correct]

-# # RULE 115: When “but, except, or between” are used as preposition, it must followed by
+# RULE 115: When “but, except, or between” are used as preposition, it must followed by

 the objective case of pronoun (me, him, her, you, us, them, etc.) and not the subjective case (I, he, she, you, we, they, etc.).

-## Examples
+Examples:-
 There is friendship between you and I.
 [Incorrect]